nathalia-rus/tsconf-project-museis/README.md

 Toggle the completion status of the task (completed - outstanding ) with a redux action.
 Don't forget to change the UI of the completion status accordingly on the task card (see UI above).
+That's it.
+You don't have to worry about any other functionality (unless if you would like to do anything else as a bonus, see below - not required.).

 - bonus *(Note: this is by no means required.)*